 When Escondido Falls is flowing strong, it is flat out one of the finest waterfalls around Los Angeles.
 The waterfall has an easy-to-reach lower tier that is 50 feet tall and a hard-to-reach upper tier that’s 150 feet tall and stunning in optimum conditions.

 This 3.8-mile round trip hike to Escondido Falls begins just off Pacific Coast Highway and goes uphill for 0.75 miles uphill along Winding Way, a paved road that passes extravagant Malibu residences.
 Do not let the blacktop deter you.
 The waterfall is well worth the unconventional start.
-After gaining almost 200 feet, the road heads downhill and arrives at a wooded park that is open for everyone to enjoy, Escondido Canyon Park.
+After gaining almost 200 feet, the road heads downhill and arrives at Escondido Canyon Park, a wooded park that is open for everyone to enjoy.

 Take the dirt path to the left next to a sign that reads “Edward Albert Escondido Canyon Trail and Waterfall.”
 The trail descends through a field of fennel and mustard toward a thicket where a small creek flows.
 Cross it, and make a left turn headed upstream into Escondido Canyon.

-Arrive at Lower Escondido Falls after a mile on the trail, gradually ascending over 150 feet from a low spot below Winding Way.
-This fifty-foot cascade transport hikers instantly to the tropics.
+Arrive at Lower Escondido Falls after a mile on the trail, which gradually ascended over 150 feet from a low spot below Winding Way.
+This fifty-foot cascade transports hikers instantly to the tropics.
 A mild sulfuric smell is the only detractor from this serene setting.
 Have a seat next to the fern-line falls.
 For many hikers, this is a fitting destination that can be reached with ease.
 For those yearning for more and willing to work for it, Upper Escondido Falls is three times as tall and ten times as beautiful.